codelex-io/prep-course/exercises/02-mini-projects/02-minesweeper/README.md

 - user can select multiple levels of the game
 - after the first opened cell time starts ticking
 - on browser refresh game state remains the same
-- game is lost if user clicks on the same cell
+- game is lost if user clicks on the bomb